Roffild/roffild.github.io/agents.md

 ﻿---
 title: MetaTrader 5 Agents & AWS EC2
+description: Using MetaTrader 5 (MT5) Agents on Amazon servers.
+This is an excellent option for checking the trading strategy for the currency and stock markets Forex, CFD and Futures.
 ---

 Using MetaTrader 5 (MT5) Agents on Amazon servers.
+This is an excellent option for checking the trading strategy for the currency and stock markets Forex, CFD and Futures.

 MetaTrader 4 (MT4) does not have Test Agents.